-Spring is finally here, so now is a good time to think about system upgrades.
+Spring is finally here, so now is a good time to think about heating system upgrades.
 If your oil tank is showing signs of rust, it may be time to replace it.
 A Roth Double-Wall storage tank is one of the best values today, and we talk about its longevity here.

-About Roth Storage Tanks
+About Roth Fuel Tanks

 Roth Double-Wall storage tanks are a unique, European style tank assembly.
 On the inside is a plastic tank that stores heating oil.
 This internal tank is encapsulated by a rust-proof aluminum housing.
-This external tank holds 110% of the plastic tank’s capacity, and is designed to prevent a leak in the event the internal tank ruptures.
+This external tank holds 110% of the plastic tank’s capacity, and is designed to prevent a leak in the event the internal oil tank ruptures.

-Pros and Cons of Roth Storage Tanks
+Pros and Cons of Roth Double Wall Fuel Tanks

 - Small footprint – can be hidden in a closet in a finished basement.